techidaily/site-games-able/source/_posts/enhance-your-gaming-top-9-nintendo-switch-tweaks.md

 ![Activate Bluetooth Audio on Nintendo Switch](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/activate-bluetooth-audio-on-nintendo-switch.jpg)

  Not everyone keeps up to date with the ins and outs of every Nintendo Switch update that comes out.
 So, if you, like many others, were still unaware of the fact that you could connect Bluetooth headphones to your Switch, this may come as a welcome surprise to you.
-Connecting and[using Bluetooth headphones on your Switch](https://www.makeuseof.com/use-bluetooth-headphones-nintendo-switch/) is a simple and easy process that could change the way you listen to your system.
+Connecting and [using Bluetooth headphones on your Switch](https://www.makeuseof.com/use-bluetooth-headphones-nintendo-switch/) is a simple and easy process that could change the way you listen to your system.

 ## 5\.
 Tweak Your TV Resolution Settings to Get Better Graphics